blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_windows.rst

 Compiling with support for Direct3D 12
 --------------------------------------

-By default, builds of Godot do not contain support for the Direct3D 12 graphics API.
+By default, builds of Blazium do not contain support for the Direct3D 12 graphics API.

-You can install the required dependencies by running ``python misc/scripts/install_d3d12_sdk_windows.py`` in the Godot source repository.
+You can install the required dependencies by running ``python misc/scripts/install_d3d12_sdk_windows.py`` in the Blazium source repository.
 After running this script, add the ``d3d12=yes`` SCons option to enable Direct3D 12 support.
 This will use the default paths for the various dependencies, which match the ones used in the script.